-ALL RETAINER DAYS
+ALL RETAINER DAYS - (secondary modifier)

-For all waiver services that are designated as a retainer day for Congregate Living or Day Supports and Activities, the contractor will bill the regular code shown above for each specific service.
-Additionally, make sure the Modifier KX is entered on the claim.
+For all waiver services that are designated as a retainer day for Congregate Living or Day Supports and Activities, Assisted Living, or Retirement the contractor will bill the regular code shown above for each specific service.
+Additionally, make sure the modifier KX is entered on the claim.
+If a primary modifier is applicable, enter the primary modifier first on the claim line, then enter the KX modifier second on the claim line.
+Enter claims lines with KX modifiers after claim lines without KX modifiers.